Butterkäse

-Butterkäse ("butter cheese" in German) is a semi-soft, cow's milk cheese known for its buttery flavor and creamy texture.
-It is moderately popular in Germanic Europe, and occasionally seen in the rest of the cheese-eating world.
+Butterkäse ("butter cheese" in German) is a semi-soft, cow's milk cheese moderately popular in Germanic Europe, and occasionally seen in the rest of the cheese-eating world.
 Although primarily produced in Germany, some Butterkäse is produced in Wisconsin.

 Description

-Texture and Flavor

-Butterkäse has a buttery flavor and appearance.
+As suggested by its name, Butterkäse has a buttery flavor and appearance.
 It is often described as mild, partly due to its brief aging time.
-It is light in color, ranging from white to light yellow-orange.
 The softness and mildly salty or acidic flavor is reminiscent of Muenster or Gouda cheeses.
-Butterkäse first appeared in 1928 as a variant of Italian Bel Paese, which means "beautiful country".
-The taste of the cheese can be related to Mozzarella and St. Paulin.
+Butterkäse first appeared in 1928 as a variant of Italian Bel Paese.
 The texture of Butterkäse is smooth and creamy, sometimes nearly spreadable depending on the firmness desired by the cheese maker.

-Uses and Servings

 Butterkäse is often sliced and added to rolls and sandwiches or melted for cooking.

+Butterkäse is light in color, ranging from white to light yellow-orange.
 It is commonly found in a loaf shape convenient for slicing.
 It can also be found in a smoked variety.
-Recipes such as Grilled Butterkäse, Mac and Cheese, Cheese Dip, Caramelized Onion Pizza, and Stuffed Chicken Breast have the cheese as their main or side ingredient.
-German dishes that can include Butterkäse as another component is Salad and Spätzle.
-It can also be paired with nuts and fruits for an equal cheese platter.